-Pose questions that remind them of their experience.
+Pose questions that remind students of their viewing experience.

 Movement and meaning

-- What is the relationship between the dancers and the audience?
-Do the dancers acknowledge the presence of the audience or do you get the impression we are onlookers?
-Why?
+• What is the relationship between the dancers and the audience?
+Do any of the dancers look at the audience?
+Why/why not?

-- Describe the stage set including the colour of the background, floor, props and the lighting (colour, brightness, point/s of focus).
+• Describe the aestheitics of the artwork, including the colour of the background, floor, props and the lighting (colour, brightness, point/s of focus) in each section.

-- Which sounds and instruments can you hear in the music (soundscape)?
+• Which sounds and/or instruments can you hear in the music/sound score?